 Inference routers: choosing a model based on the request

-An inference router is the piece that decides, for each request arriving at your language-model application, which specific model to send it to.
-Throughout 2023 and most of 2024 the dominant architecture was an application pointing to a single model, usually GPT-4 or Claude, and that simplicity felt reassuring.
-In 2025, however, serious teams realized a single model is not optimal for cost, latency or fit to request type, and inference routers became a standard piece of production deployments.
-Worth understanding what they do, which patterns work, which caveats matter and when their complexity pays off.
+An inference router decides, for each request arriving at your application, which specific model to send it to.
+Throughout 2023 and 2024 the dominant architecture was an application pointing to a single model, and that simplicity felt reassuring.
+Serious teams have since realized a single model is not optimal for cost, latency or fit to request type, and inference routers have become a standard piece of production deployments.

-The starting point is that language-model requests aren’t homogeneous.
-A simple classification question, a known support conversation, entity extraction from a short document can be perfectly resolved by a cheap and fast model.
-An open question requiring complex reasoning, a long code analysis, an exhaustive technical write-up benefit from a large model.
-Sending everything to the big one is expensive; sending everything to the small one is bad on complex cases.
+Language-model requests are not homogeneous.
+A simple classification, a short entity extraction or a known support query can be perfectly resolved by a cheap and fast model.
+A long code analysis, exhaustive technical writing or multi-step reasoning benefit from a large model.
+Sending everything to the big one is expensive; sending everything to the small one hurts quality where it matters.
 The middle solution is routing.

-The typical router receives the request, quickly evaluates it, decides which model should handle it, and forwards the request to that model returning the answer to the client.
-That decision can use simple heuristics, a trained classifier, a small auxiliary model acting as triage, or a combination.
-The goal is the client notices no difference and the bill drops significantly.
+The typical router receives the request, evaluates it, decides which model should handle it, and forwards the request returning the answer to the client.
+That decision can use simple heuristics, a trained classifier, a small model acting as triage, or a combination of all three.

 Decision patterns

-The most basic pattern is length-based routing.
-If the request is short and the expected answer is short, small model; if long, big model.
-This heuristic captures quite a bit of value with minimal complexity, because simple tasks are usually short and complex ones usually long.
-Not perfect but a good starting point.
+By length.
+Short request, small model; long request, big model.
+This heuristic captures a lot of value with minimal complexity because simple tasks are usually short and complex ones, long.
+It’s the natural starting point.

-A more sophisticated pattern is task-type routing.
-The application knows which function is being invoked: summarization, extraction, creative generation, reasoning.
+By task type.
+The application knows which function is invoked: summarization, extraction, creative generation, reasoning.
 Each function has a preconfigured optimal model.
-This pattern requires code to differentiate request types explicitly, but when the structure allows it, it’s very effective because the decision is deterministic and auditable.
+When the structure allows it, the decision is deterministic and auditable.

-The most advanced pattern is learned routing.
-Production logs of requests and results are collected, which were answered well by the cheap model versus which needed the big one is labeled, and a specialized classifier is trained.
-This pattern cuts the most cost but also demands the most operational effort: retrain periodically, watch drift, maintain data-collection infrastructure.
+Learned routing.
+Production logs are collected, which requests the cheap model handled well versus which needed the large one are labeled, and a specialized classifier is trained.
+This cuts the most cost but demands the most operational effort: retrain periodically and watch for distribution drift.

 Providers and options

-The 2025 ecosystem offers several options to avoid building a router from scratch.
-LiteLLM has consolidated as the reference abstraction layer: a local proxy that speaks to most large providers with a uniform interface, allowing switching models without touching application code.
-Many teams use it as the base on which to build their routing logic.
+- LiteLLM[1] has consolidated as the reference abstraction layer: a local proxy speaking to most providers with a uniform interface, allowing model switching without touching application code.

-For teams wanting total control, building on LiteLLM or directly on official SDKs is reasonable.
-A router’s core logic isn’t complex; the complexity lives in observability details, controlled failure and retry policy.
+For teams wanting full control, building on LiteLLM or directly on official SDKs is reasonable.
+The core logic isn’t complex; the complexity lives in observability, controlled failure, and retry policy.

 def route_request(prompt: str, history: list) -> str: